 What we anticipate is that there will be a much lower participation rate in the workforce in the future and that, along with the aging population, implies impact on tax generation, wages, and in the case of non-profits a deleterious effect on hiring and sustaining employees.

-Leaders who anticipate a future based on these projections recognizes that the impact of the 2031 scenario is taking place now.
-It is a structural reality that a leader of an organization cannot change, but what can be done is to explore innovative ways of operating in such an environment.
+Leaders who anticipate a future based on these projections recognize that the impact of the 2031 scenario is taking place now.
+It is a structural reality that a leader cannot change, but what can be done is to explore innovative ways of operating in such an environment.
 So how might such exploration take place?

 There are those who suggest that culture-change is by nature a slow, difficult process rife with resistance from those who are comfortable with the current pattern of beliefs and practices that make up the organization.
 I suggest that accepting this as the norm lacks ambition.

 My experience tells me that most people are not by default resistant to change but rather lack clarity of what change to make and/or how they might engage in change-conversations, which restrains their willingness to take risks and venture into new territory.